gnulag/gnulag.net/README.md

 * `za`: Depressed Arch Linux boye, is weirdly into keyboards, and anime tiddies.
 He pretends to be an audiophile, and vapes.

 ## Regulars Emeritus :(
-`crystalmett`: DON'T ASK AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA  :( Probably dead, we hope not
+`crystalmett`: DON'T ASK AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA  :( Probably dead, we hope not `justJanne`: Actually knew what she was doing.
-`Tuxiee`: Electrical engineer.
-Bst.
-Pls come back :(
-`justJanne`: Actually knew what she was doing.
 We miss you. :(

 If you're regular, PM `browndawg` to get your name and description on here.

+---
+© 2019 browndawg et al